 The previous South African summer, he had amassed 572 runs against England at 71.50, with an unbeaten 144 at Johannesburg.

 A year earlier, the Proteans had toured Australia and New Zealand.
-In the Australian leg of the trip, Bland had scored 367 at 61.16 against an attack comprising of Graham McKenzie, Neil Hawke and Richie Benaud, with a hundred and three fifties in four Tests.
+In the Australian leg of the trip, Bland had scored 367 at 61.16 against an attack comprising of Graham McKenzie, Neil Hawke and Richie Benaud, with a hundred and 3 fifties in 4 Tests.
 And after crossing the Tasman Sea, he had managed 207 runs at 69.00 in New Zealand.
 All the while he had continued to set the grounds alight with his electric fielding.

 Hence, for all his fame and stature as the best fielder of the world, Colin Bland could bat too — and as a genuine world class batsman with brilliant drives and superb lofted shots.
 His Test average ended at 49.08 for 1669 runs in 21 Tests.
 That was class.
 And if we add the 20-30 runs he cut off in each innings on the field, the figures are more than formidable.